nouaim/object_detection_for_robotics/README.md

 ## Running the first Node
 Once you have the node built you can run it with "rosrun tf_object_detection tf_object_detection_node.py".
 Running this node alone will only appear the camera window detecting the objects.
 Having this working means that this detected regions are ready to be sent to the motion node.
+## Camera
+The Camera used in our work is just a normal usb camera that works with OpenCV.
+We just made sure it works with OpenCV because we want to use cv_Bridge in order to convert OpenCV images to ROS images.
 ## Node Information
 Topics: